FortiGate

 Notes:

-* Depending on how the remote RADIUS validates the user credentials (locally, or against a different remote server), it may require a specific EAP method, which may in turn impose limits on two-factor authentication.
+• Depending on how FortiAuthenticator validates the user credentials (locally, or against a different remote server), it may require a specific EAP method, which may in turn impose limits on two-factor authentication.

-As an example, if FortiAuthenticator acts as RADIUS server, and needs to verify the VPN user credentials against a remote LDAP in turn, it also requires the use of EAP-TTLS, and does not support token prompt, but DOES allow appending the token code to the password, as outlined here: Technical Tip: How to resolve the 'EAP authentication failed due to missing token' error when using ...
+As an example, if a non-domain-joined FortiAuthenticator needs to verify the VPN user credentials against a remote LDAP server, EAP-TTLS must be used, and a token prompt is not supported.
+In this scenario, appending the token code to the user password can be used as a workaround, as outlined here: Technical Tip: How to resolve the 'EAP authentication failed due to missing token' error when using ....

 Related articles: